← Back to CRM & Data Integrity

 Apply Relational principles when:

-• You manage a multi-stage sales pipeline with multiple stakeholders.
+• You manage a multi-stage sales or fulfillment pipeline with multiple human stakeholders.

-• Historical reporting (e.g., month-over-month close rates) is required.
+• Historical reporting (e.g., month-over-month conversion rates) is required for strategic planning.

-• You are integrating external systems (marketing automation, billing) to core records.
+• You are integrating external systems like marketing automation or billing to your core records.

-• The dataset is temporary, static, and requires no ongoing updates (e.g., a one-time attendee list).
+• The dataset is temporary and requires no ongoing updates (e.g., a one-time event attendee list).

-• You are performing ad-hoc financial modeling or scenario forecasting.
+• You are performing ad-hoc financial modeling or scenario-based forecasting.

 How This Appears in Client Systems